How did it get so late so soon?

 1) Why do I want to blog?

-If you’re dabbling with blogging or yet to get your blogging program off the ground, it can be a good idea to revist the reasons why you want to blog.
+If you’re dabbling with blogging or yet to get your blogging program off the ground, it can be a good idea to revisit the reasons why you want to blog.
 What benefits do you see blogging bringing yourself, your students, your community?

 We recently identified ten reasons we think all educators should blog, but revising your own motivation for blogging can powerful.